 Posted by Andrea Nakayama

-As we’ve been discussing in the past couple of blog posts, Functional testing has become a wild healthcare trend that can all too often be misused and misunderstood.
-Patients are spending unnecessary dollars for tests that may not be issued at the appropriate time or for the right reasons.
-And coaches and clinicians are clamoring to have access to labs that they don’t even know how to properly use!
+Functional lab testing has become a wild healthcare trend that can all too often be misused and misunderstood.
+As a result, patients are spending unnecessary dollars on lab tests that may not be issued at the appropriate time or for the right reasons.
+Even worse, this overemphasis on testing has coaches and clinicians clamoring to access labs that they don’t even know how to properly utilize in clinical practice.

-If you haven’t read my previous two blogs on lab testing, please go back and do so here (A Functional Nutrition Approach to Lab Testing) and here (Functional vs. Pathological) so that we’re on the same page.
+Before we move forward, if you haven’t read my previous two blogs on lab testing, please go back and do so now (A Functional Nutrition Approach to Lab Testing and Functional vs. Pathological) so that we’re on the same page.

-Today I’d like to share a key factor in interpreting labs that I hope will calm your nerves about ordering labs, reading labs, and knowing the latest and greatest in using lab work in your practice…
+I’d like to share a key factor for interpreting labs that I hope will calm your nerves about ordering labs, reading labs, and knowing the latest and greatest in using lab work in your practice.

 Blood is circulating through the body all the time.
 It provides the body with nutrition, oxygen, and waste removal.
 Blood is mostly liquid, with different types of cells and proteins suspended in it.
 These cells make blood thicker than water.